 If your prospects (recipients) are in the United States, irrespective of where you are located, the CAN-SPAM Act applies.
-The law covers all commercial messages.
+Set in 2003, the law covers all commercial messages.
 This means any email with the goal of advertising and/or promoting a product or service.

-CAN-SPAM is less restrictive than its counterparts (CASL and certain EU laws).
-It allows you to send emails to business people who you don’t know, i.e. don’t have an existing business relationship.
-Just make sure you comply with the rules outlined by the FTC (Federal Trade Commission), which are:
+CAN-SPAM email laws are less restrictive than their counterparts (CASL and certain EU laws).
+They allow you to send emails to business people who you don’t know, i.e. don’t have an existing business relationship; however, you must make sure you comply with the rules outlined by the FTC (Federal Trade Commission), which are: